matpow2/cuwo/README.md

 out there, and has features like

 * Cross-platform support (Linux, Windows, Mac OS X, FreeBSD, what have you)
+* NPCs and mobs, just as in the regular server
 * File/console logging
 * MOTD message
 * Scripting (see the minimal welcome.py example)